DoctorKhan/The-Social-Game-Book/src/10_part/06_internets_false_democracy.md

 ## How Algorithms Exploit Human Psychology

 **Why Emotional Content Dominates:**
+The Algorithm does not think like a human.
+It is a cold, alien intelligence that sees human emotion as a resource to be harvested.
+It has learned, with terrifying precision, that the most efficient way to extract our energy is to keep us in a state of perpetual, low-grade conflict.
+It is the perfect, automated enforcer of the 'Divide and Conquer' imperative.

 Social media algorithms prioritize **emotional intensity** over information quality because emotions drive engagement.
 This is why:
 - **Angry or fearful content** spreads faster than calm analysis
 - **Outrage and controversy** generate more clicks than wisdom